 Thanks to its year-to-year upgrades and remodelling, the Melati Tanjung Motel has a variety of room styles and interior designs to choose from.
 It's sort of a 'Legoland' of chalets, brick buildings and beachfront verandas and a popular choice with Western tourists as the motel opens up onto the beach in a very busy part of Cenang.
 Here you're just a few lazy steps into beach bars, cheapish...
 Read our full review of Melati Tanjung Motel.

 One of the few Langkawi resorts that front the most pristine stretch of white sandy beach in Pantai Cenang, Meritus Pelangi Beach Resort takes the luxury five-star cake.
 If you’ve got the cash, this is a reasonable deal for its pricepoint, with a great location as well as style and space.
-Are you impressed?
-We were!
-Located on a stretch of property at the beginning of Pantai Cenang across...
+Located on a stretch of property at the beginning of Pantai Cenang across from the picturesque Laman...
 Read our full review of Meritus Pelangi Beach Resort and Spa.

 At the northern end of Pantai Cenang set amid swaying palms, motel-style Senari Bay Resort is somewhat camouflaged by a fairly mediocre facade.
 But beyond their nondescript gravel parking lot and reception area lays basic and affordable waterfront bliss.
 Cosy and quiet at Senari Bay Resort.
 The spacious grounds themselves are hard packed white sand, shaded by towering palms and other trees and...
 Read our full review of Senari Bay Resort.